sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Shuffle the A, B, and C piles, keeping them separate.

-Put the B pile on top of the C pile, then put the A pile on top of that, creating a deck.
+Put the B pile on top of the A pile, then put the C pile on top of that, creating a deck.
 Take that deck in your hand.
 Don't shuffle it.

 Deal out a hand of cards for each player at the table.
+Some players might get more cards than others, that's ok -- there doesn't need to be the same number of cards in each hand.

-Each player takes a hand, takes one card from it, then passes the remaining cards to the player on their left.
+Now the draft begins.
+Each player should look through their hand, take one card from it, then pass the remaining cards to the player on their left.
+They can take at most 1 A card, and at most 2 B cards.

 They do that 3 times.

+Any amount of table-talk is allowed during the draft.
-After the draft is over, if someone doesn't have an A card, they may choose one additional C card.
+After the draft is over, if someone doesn't have an A card, they may additionally choose any C card that wasn't chosen in the draft.

 ### Name your character